 The rain came down for days, and the storm drain overflowed into the club and surrounding properties (see picture).
 As with most bands, the large gear stays in the club and only the instruments are taken home.
 It’s accurate to assume they lost quite a bit of music gear in the “great flood”.

 The club owner called and asked us to retrieve the sound gear and make repairs as necessary.
 We grabbed our trusty skiff and proceeded to the club to begin our task.
-We paddled up to the stage (sounds weird doesn’t it?), and lifted the amp; it dripped water, mud and debris!
+We paddled up to the stage (sounds weird doesn’t it?), and lifted the amp, dripping with water, mud, and debris!
 We thought, “no way this is ever going to work again!”

 We decided the best course of action would be to let the amp dry completely before attempting a repair.
 After several days of watchful waiting, we removed the covers and knobs, but we did not remove or replace any components.
 We cleaned, degreased and wiped down the inner parts and chassis.
 We re-installed the cover and knobs, plugged it in - and with great anticipation - turned it on.